-Rough-cut planning is a levelling between capacity requirements and available capacity that occurs within predefined periods (e.g. month, week).
+Rough-cut planning is the levelling between capacity requirements and available capacity that occurs within predefined periods (e.g. month, week).
 The planning usually has a long-term focus, where MRP receipts can be created or adapted as required in the respective periods (“buckets”).
-At the same time, the capacities of ERP work centres are synchronised and periodic constraints are taken into account (e.g. maximum amount per day).
+At the same time, the capacities of the work centres are synchronised and periodic constraints are taken into account (e.g. maximum amount per day).
 Costs for production plans can also be calculated and optimised.

 - Periodic capacity overview (period is defined by user)